 Now, University of Colorado researchers along with colleagues around the world, say they've identified the likely cause.
-Acute Flaccid Myelitis is a neurological illness that can cause paralysis, facial drooping and muscle weakness.
+Acute flaccid myelitis is a neurological illness that can cause paralysis, facial drooping and muscle weakness.
 In 2014 there were more than 100 cases in 34 states, including 12 cases treated at Children’s Hospital Colorado.
-Now it appears to be surging again.
-The CDC announced this year it’s seen 50 cases in 24 states.
+Another wave of cases appeared in 2016.

 The CDC reports that far fewer cases (23) were reported nationally in 2017.
 Dr. Kevin Messacar with Children's Hospital Colorado said "we haven't had any cases" in Colorado in 2018, so far.

 All of the Colorado children with the disease eventually got better, but most still have some residual weakness in their arms and legs.
 “As a scientific community we need to take it seriously because of the long-term consequences and potentially disabling consequences of it,” Messacar said.